About Me

 I remember the lock of Rachel's hair,

-A careless child: I would curl the auburn strand around my fingers, until it eventually disintegrated like my mother's mind.
+A careless child: I would curl the auburn strand around my fingers, until it eventually disintegrated much like my mother's mind.

 'O'Mally,' she mutters, 'O' Mally.'